AXIVproject/vps/README-FN.md

-# AXIV Node VPS Installation
+# AXIV Fundamentalnode VPS Installation

 This masternode and fundamentalnode installation script vastly simplifies the setup of a AXIV node running on a virtual private server (VPS), and it also adds a number of other powerful features, including: